STUDY JAPANESE ONLINE WITH NATIVES HERE

 • because i want to have a good work;

-• Because my parents make me;
+• Why my parents force me;

-• Because this is a useful language;
+• Because this is a useful language.

 • Others;